 echo "2.
 Watching CloudWatch metrics"

 echo "3.
-Verifying users see maintenance page"
+Verifying users see professional error page"

-π Monitoring and Alerting
+📊 Monitoring and Alerting

 Set up alerts to know when things go wrong: